 Does Physiotherapist require travelling?

-A physiotherapist may or may not have to travel.
+In career as physiotherapist, individuals may or may not have to travel.
 It depends on who he/she works for, if one is a sports physiotherapist then they’ll have to travel along with the sports team wherever they go.
 But, if one is working in a hospital or has a private clinic then it doesn’t involve traveling.
 However, one may travel in order to meet client requirements but that’s not something that happens on a regular basis.

 Presence in Geographical Area

 Rural, Semi-urban, Urban

 In ideal situations, in the career as physiotherapist, one must be available in all kinds of geographical locations.
 But, they are majorly clustered in urban settings.
 The reason being higher pay as well as higher demand.
 There is still a significant number of physiotherapists in semi-urban locations but when it comes to rural areas there’s hardly any presence.
 People don’t want to work in rural settings because of lifestyle reasons as well as the pay is quite low.

 Time pressure is moderate in the career as physiotherapist.
 Individuals who opt for a career as a physiotherapist work on weekends as well as in the evening hours.
 A lot of physiotherapists also do part-time work.
 In career as physiotherapist, individuals operate approximately forty-five hours a week while physiotherapists who are self-employed work more than this per week.
 So the time pressure for physiotherapists is more when working independently.

 In career as physiotherapist, individuals work about eight to nine hours per day and up to twelve hours when required.
 While several physiotherapists work independently, some individuals work for reputed companies or medical institutions as part of a team.